-"What are these two soft bumps on my thumbs(fingerprint area)?
+"What are these two soft bumps on my thumbs(fingerprint area)?"

 I have had them for one year, also I play games a lot on my iPad.
 The one my left thumb is bigger.
 What are they?

 However, it is also possible that these bumps you describe have nothing to do with your Ipad use.
 Plantar's warts on the hands and feet can present as soft bumps that don't go away on their own.
 Benign growths such as lymphomas or even a cyst can also present as persistent bumps.
 In this case, the best thing to do is make an appointment to see your primary care physician for a more thorough evaluation.
 It is quite likely that a physician can identify these bumps simply by looking at them, but it will be important to go over your health history as well, just to make sure that there haven't been any additional changes in your health that could suggest these bumps are part of something more systemic.
 Depending upon the results of your exam, it may also be possible to have these bumps removed, if they are bothering you significantly.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.